nightwatchjs/nightwatch-docs/guide/mobile-app-testing/installation.md

 ### Overview

-Inorder to run mobile app testing with Nightwatch,there are a few things that need to be installed
+In order to run mobile app testing with Nightwatch, there are a few things that need to be installed:

 1. Appium
 2. Command line tools
 3. SDKs for respective platforms
 4. Virtual devices

-However,Nightwatch simplifies the setup of all these via the Mobile Helper tool.
+However, Nightwatch simplifies the setup of all these via the Mobile Helper tool.

 [Mobile Helper Github][1]